Get away from it all, but stay relevant.

 It is understood that such an arrangement is unsustainable for long periods of time, and so temples accept teachers for any length of time, on condition that temple rules are upheld and behavior conforms to acceptable standards.

-With your Chichester College TESOL certificate, you may wish to explore your teaching repertoire as a temple teacher in a beautiful rural temple in the riverside town of Saraburi.
+With your Chichester College TEFL certificate, you may wish to explore your teaching repertoire as a temple teacher in a beautiful rural temple in the riverside town of Saraburi.
 Only three hours from Bangkok, but in the heart of the rice-farming district of central Thailand, this temple has welcomed graduates from Chichester College in the past.
 It has a dedicated meditation programme in which volunteer teachers can learn Buddhist mysticism.
 Accommodation and food is provided, and a monthly stipend may be available at the discretion of the temple Abbott.